canonical/lxd/doc/index.md

 to the host.

-When listening on the network, the same API is available on a TLS socket (HTTPs), specific access on the remote API can be restricted through Canonical RBAC.
+When listening on the network, the same API is available on a TLS socket (HTTPS), specific access on the remote API can be restricted through Canonical RBAC.